Listen Live

 Makambe K. Simamba brings her talent to Celia, burning youthful energy with her cousin and trying to keep everyone none the wiser, even as Rosalind starts to melt for Orlando.

-Along the way, some memorable actors come in and out – with Seana McKenna as the Duchess and Evan Mercer and Andrew Chown as Orlando’s brothers.
+Along the way, some memorable actors join in – with Seana McKenna as the duchess and Evan Mercer and Andrew Chown as Orlando’s brothers.

-The show moves from darker to lighter and takes a comedic deep dive courtesy of Steve Ross.
+The show moves from dark to light and takes a comedic deep dive courtesy of Steve Ross.

 Always a master of physical comedy, his Touchstone character exuded a style of sexiness found attractive by perhaps only his love interest, and their inability to keep their hands off each other, or his clothes on, led to a memorable, almost Full Monty, love scene.